Sweets/hummingbird/README.md

 $ make
 $ sudo make install
 ```
 ### additional files

 If your distribution has any files specific to it, they can be found in `dist`.
 Replace everything in `/usr/lib/hummingbird` with your distribution specific files for optimal usage with your distribution.

 If they're not available, feel free to contribute them, or request them.

+# work on hummingbird

+As a developer, I feel that the functionality of hummingbird has reached what I envisioned it to.
+This is not to say that the project is dead by any means — I simply have nothing more to add to it.
+That being said though, if you ever feel there's an issue with hummingbird, open an issue.
+It will be addressed as soon as I can get to it.

+Don't ever be intimidated by the last commit date being a long time in the past.
+If you see I've made commits on other projects in the last year, rest assured I'll get to your issue.

+# usage

+Feel free to use hummingbird on your own personal installation, on any sort of embedded system you wish, hell, if you're a distribution developer, feel free to ship it as the init if you're so inclined. hummingbird is licensed under the MIT license — the world is your oyster.
+If you have any cool projects that use hummingbird, feel free to make a pull request or an issue showing how it's being used, it'll be listed on the repository README.